-The rule of marginal value is not applied if there is only one characteristic that is logically possible for a group.
-The result that, for example, all pregnant persons are female is not a confidentiality case.
+The rule of marginal value does not apply if there is only one characteristic that is logically possible for a group.
+For example, the result that nobody in the age group 0-10 years is employed is not a confidentiality case.